-5.3.4 Benefit amount under single-life policies for continuing single-life benefits joint-life policy, together with any attaching additional benefits, will continue for the insured person under their single-life policy.
+5.3.4 Benefit amount under single-life policies for continuing single-life benefits Any single-life benefit cover you have for an insured person under the joint-life policy, together with any attaching additional benefits, will continue for the insured person under their single-life policy.
 The benefit amount at outset for the continuing single-life cover will be the amount that applied under the joint-life policy on the date you applied to use the joint-life separation option.